ghulamjilani/rails_code_samples/README.md

 ### Controllers

 ---

+#### API / V1

+---

+###### AttendanceController
+This controller manages attendance data with actions for listing, recording, updating, and marking attendance.
+It follows best practices such as query filtering, pagination, eager loading for performance, and robust error handling.
+The controller ensures data integrity by validating employees, course registrations, and preventing duplicate entries.

+###### BooksController
+This controller manages book-related CRUD operations, content uploads, trashed books, and statistics.
+It follows best practices like authentication, strong parameters, eager loading, filtering, and pagination.
+Reusable concerns handle response generation and image URLs, with robust error handling for failed actions.

+###### CoursesController
+This controller manages CRUD operations and custom actions for courses, efficiently using before_action for DRY logic and includes for optimized queries.
+It follows best practices with strong parameters for security, dynamic scoping for filtering, and reusable methods for consistent response handling.
+Guard clauses are used to simplify logic flow.

+---

 #### CommunitiesController
 This controller class is managing community-related features such as event and webinar organization, member management, and document handling.
 The controller leverages various modules and concerns to streamline functionalities, including user authentication, role-based access control, and content management.
 Key features include importing members, handling community requests and invitations, and managing community-specific events and webinars.